 What happens after I submit my FAFSA?

 You will receive a Student Aid Report (SAR) from the Federal Processor.
 The SAR will also be transmitted electronically to the Financial Aid Office.
 The Financial Aid Office will send a Missing Information Letter to inform you that your data has been received and to request the documents needed to complete the processing of your financial aid.
 Remember, you must reapply for financial aid every year.

-Your financial aid disbursement is based on the number of credits you are enrolled in as of the 3rd week of the regular fall and spring semesters.
+Your financial aid disbursement is based on the number of credits in which you are enrolled as of the 3rd week of the regular fall and spring semesters.
 You cannot receive any financial aid for courses you register for after that time.
 (NOTE: This will include late start courses).
 Many state scholarships also require that the student be full-time.
 If you are not full-time at the end of the 3rd week, these state scholarships will be canceled.

 Tuition, fees, and other charges authorized by you will be deducted from your award.
 Any proceeds remaining from your award will be mailed 14 days from the day of disbursement (posted to your student account).